Teach 4 English Skills with Listen to News

 EnglishClub's weekly Listen to News has been designed both for use in the classroom and for use by individual learners.
-It is posted on Monday evenings and features a short news story in easy English from the previous week.
+It's posted every Wednesday and features a short news story in easy English from the week before.
 Each lesson includes:

 - pre-listening vocabulary list

 - audio feed (downloadable)

 - discussion question